Dog Care Tips Dog Behavior

 But that’s not what makes them run wild.
 Their prey drive makes them do so.

-Their energy levels are beyond reproach, so you may wanna own them only when you have an enclosed space where they could answer their genes’ call.
+Their energy levels are beyond reproach, so you may wanna own them only when you have an enclosed space where they can answer their genes’ call.

 If you’re living in an apartment, however, owning them may not be a good idea at all.